Sophia.org Vs. Study.com

 EASE OF USE

-If it seems like Study.com is winning by a long shot so far, that’s just because we haven’t gotten to the factors that make Sophia shine like the diamond it is.
-For instance, when it comes to going through the actual courses, there’s no contest: Sophia is easier.
+If it seems like Study.com is winning by a long shot so far, that’s just because we haven’t gotten to the categories Sophia does best in.
+For instance, when it comes to going through the actual courses, Sophia is sliiiiightly easier.
 Their interface is more modern and easier to use (better UX/UI).
-Their quizzes are well integrated, and everything feels fresher and more gamified.
+Their quizzes are well integrated, and everything a little fresher and more gamified.
 As a result, I think it’s easier to go faster through Sophia courses.
+BUT Study.com has just released a new app (as of October 2025) that may give Sophia a run for its money and that makes learning and earning credit easier on the go.

 PROCTORING